AppTyrant/ATSortedMutableArray/ReadMe.md

 -(NSUInteger)addObject:(nonnull ObjectType)objectToInsert;
 ```

 This makes it easy to create a sorted collection that will automatically enforce a given sort policy as objects are added.
+See ATSortedMutableArray.h for more.